findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 12.md

 - Money was invented because at the time during the Song period, there was a bronze coin shortage and Sichuan only required to use iron coins as the primary form of payment.
 At the time iron was too heavy and bulky to be used as a currency.
 With those concerns, it cause a major currency situation which led to the Sichuanese merchants to develop paper money as the new form of payment and it also served as a better way for long distant transactions.
 The benefit with paper money was that they were able to deposit all the iron coins into the merchant house and in turn get a deposit slip as a promissory notes.

 Part 2:
+Name one song invention that stood out, and explain why?
+-